lixali/Continual_Pretraining_for_Recommendation_System2/README.md

 ### 3.3 BERT classififer

-1️⃣ It is advised to run the evaluation after the decay stage for intermediate checkpoints for better stability.
+1️⃣ We provide a training script to reproduce the BERT classifider model

 ```bash

 ```

-2️⃣ We provide a simple evaluation example here and you can modify the parameters based on your needs.
+2️⃣ We provide an inference script to reproduce the data filtered by BERT classifier
 ```bash

 ```